Everyone likes a scary movie on Halloween, right? But what about this year? After all, who needs horror when 2020 is lurking outside your door?

 17. ROSEMARY'S BABY (1968) Roman Polanski's film about a pregnant woman (Mia Farrow) who gets snookered into Satanism is a slow-building chiller, but the climactic payoff is one of the best you'll ever see.

-13. THE OMEN (1976) This knockoff of "The Exorcist" met with mixed reviews but is now considered an iconic horror film in its own right.
-Harvey Stevens is unforgettable as Damien, a literal demon child, while several top-shelf actors (Gregory Peck, Lee Remick) play the unfortunate adults around him.
+13. THE OMEN (1976) This knockoff of "The Exorcist" met with mixed reviews but is now considered a modern horror classic.
+Harvey Stephens is unforgettable as Damien, a literal demon child, while several top-shelf actors (Gregory Peck, Lee Remick) play the unfortunate adults around him.

-11. THE TEXAS CHAINSAW MASSACRE (1974) Hooper's low-budget shocker about cannibals preying on hippies was the perfect mid-'70s horror film, a grisly stew of Manson mythology and redneckphobia.
+11. THE TEXAS CHAINSAW MASSACRE (1974) Tobe Hooper's low-budget shocker about cannibals who prey on hippies was the perfect mid-'70s horror film, a grisly stew of Manson mythology and redneckphobia.
 Not for the faint of heart.

-11. POLTERGEIST (1982) One of two Tobe Hooper films on this list, "Poltergeist" has been almost as widely imitated as "Psycho" or "Halloween."
+10. POLTERGEIST (1982) This other Hooper title has been almost as widely imitated as "Psycho" or "Halloween."
 (There's some controversy about whether producer Steven Spielberg "really" directed it.)
 This is the movie that made an entire generation afraid to watch television.

-10. JAWS (1975) Steven Spielberg's masterpiece about an outsize shark may not pack the scares-per-minute of other films on this list.
+9. JAWS (1975) Spielberg's masterpiece about an outsize shark may not pack the scares per minute of other films on this list.
 It's part horror movie, part adventure epic.
 But for white-knuckle suspense — plus several nasty surprises — "Jaws" is tough to beat.

-8. THE THING (1982) John Carpenter's remake of the 1951 classic about a creature discovered in Antarctica is a screamingly great horror flick, full of gore, goo and flamethrowers.
+8. THE THING (1982) John Carpenter's film about an Antarctic crew that discovers a creature frozen in ice was a critical flop upon release.
+It's now considered a screamingly great horror flick, full of gore, goo and flamethrowers.
 The ace cast includes Kurt Russell, Wilford Brimley and Keith David.

-8. AUDITION (1999) This sneak attack of a movie begins straightforwardly enough with a Japanese widower looking for a younger lover.
-The harrowing second half — no spoilers — must be seen to believed.
+7. AUDITION (1999) This cinematic sneak attack begins straightforwardly enough, with a Japanese widower looking for a younger lover.
+The film's second half is — well, you'll have to see it to believe it.
 Directed by Takashi Miike.

-7. HEREDITARY (2018) Ari Aster's story of an artist (Toni Collette) ensnared by a cult may be too intense for some.
-Critics raved, but freaked-out audiences gave it a rare D+ CinemaScore.
+6. HEREDITARY (2018) Ari Aster's story of an artist (Toni Collette) ensnared by a cult may be too intense for some.
+Critics raved but audiences balked and gave it a rare D+ CinemaScore.
 You've been warned.

-5. THE SILENCE OF THE LAMBS (1991) Jonathan Demme's modern classic is still the only horror film to win the Oscar for best picture.
-Anthony Hopkins' sinister and highly quotable Hannibal Lecter is the cinematic serial killer by which all others are now judged.
+5. THE SILENCE OF THE LAMBS (1991) Jonathan Demme's tale of an FBI agent (Jodie Foster) on a grisly mission is still the only horror film to win the Oscar for best picture.
+Anthony Hopkins turned Hannibal "The Cannibal" Lecter into the cinematic serial killer by which all others are judged.

-2. THE EXORCIST (1973) Audiences reportedly fainted and vomited during screenings of William Friedkin's film about a little girl possessed by a demon (Linda Blair, in a head-spinning, Oscar-nominated turn).
-Hype aside, this is still an absolute hair-raiser, especially the later editions that restored the eye-popping "spider-walk" scene.
+2. THE EXORCIST (1973) Audiences reportedly fainted and vomited during William Friedkin's film about a little girl (an Oscar-nominated Linda Blair) possessed by a demon.
+Hype aside, the movie is an absolute hair-raiser, especially the later editions that restored the eye-popping "spider-walk" scene.